Filter Visualizations by Metric Values

 Specify the values for filtering, and click Apply.

-If your insight displays data as percentages (the options Stack to 100% or Show in %), you must use the original values when specifying the filter, not the percentages.
+If your visualization displays data as percentages (the options Stack to 100% or Show in %), you must use the original values when specifying the filter, not the percentages.

 Analytical Designer now filters your data according to your configuration.

-- When you remove a metric used to filter the insight, Analytical Designer removes the filter as well.
+- When you remove a metric used to filter the visualization, Analytical Designer removes the filter as well.

-- If you remove all attributes and dates from your insight, the filter by metric value is removed.
+- If you remove all attributes and dates from your visualization, the filter by metric value is removed.

-The following image shows an insight before and after the filtering specified above is applied.
+The following image shows a visualization before and after the filtering specified above is applied.

 Filter Null Values